Shreyank-jain/Second_stop/README.md

 # We-GoiN-cRAzy-wAtCH-oUT-MFs

-Except SHASHANK We are all fucking going out.
+We are fucking going out.